realnikolaj/t8g1-skylab/content/_index.md

     </div>
 </div>

+/* Add some padding inside the card container */

 </style>
+## This project consists of four main clustering nodes
+### See task list bellow the cards

 # At T8G1-Skylab we host, deploy and maintain services used by workers throughout the organization.
 Our philosophy is:
 > Can it be written into a feature request - then we can deploy it.